The electoral system

 EU Citizens’ Voting and Candidacy rights

-From May 2024 the government are introducing changes to the voting and candidacy rights of EU citizens living in the UK.
-As a result, some EU citizens that move to the UK after 1 January 2021 will not be able to register to vote, or stand as candidates, in UK elections.
+In May 2024 Parliament made some changes to the voting and candidacy rights of EU citizens living in the UK.
+As a result, some EU citizens will not be able to register to vote, or stand as candidates, in UK elections.

 Two groups of EU citizens will retain their rights: